maanasb01/kaapi-guardrails/development.md

 That will be used by the Docker Compose files to configure the base domain for the services.

-Traefik will use this to transmit traffic at `api.localhost.tiangolo.com` to the backend, and traffic at `dashboard.localhost.tiangolo.com` to the frontend.

 The domain `localhost.tiangolo.com` is a special domain that is configured (with all its subdomains) to point to `127.0.0.1`.
 This way you can use that for your local development.

 After you update it, run again: